Multiple schools impacted amid search for armed carjacking suspects who fled crash in Sherborn

 SHERBORN, MASS.
-(WHDH) - A police search for suspects accused of stealing a car and crashing it in Sherborn on Wednesday morning left multiple schools impacted.
+(WHDH) - Classes were disrupted at multiple schools on Wednesday morning as police searched for suspects accused of stealing a car and crashing it in Sherborn.

-Three suspects stole the vehicle from a neighboring community before crashing it in Sherborn near the Natick town line and fleeing the scene, according to Natick police.
+Officers responding to a reported crash at North Main Street and Hunting Lane just before 6 a.m. discovered that a white Alpha Romero that was stolen out of Sudbury earlier in the week had struck a utility pole, according to Sherborn police.

-The suspects are believed to be armed and may have fled from a crash earlier in Hopkinton, state police said.
+Two Black men who were armed with a handgun got out of the car and attempted to carjack another vehicle but were unsuccessful, police said.

 Dover-Sherborn schools announced that the Pine Hill Elementary School is closed, and middle and high school students are also asked to stay home.